lamthuyvo/yourfan/README.md

-# Graphics for a quantified selfie story: http://quantifiedselfie.us/yourfan/ (performed at tapefest.org)
+# Graphics for a quantified selfie story
+http://quantifiedselfie.us/yourfan/ (performed at tapefest.org)